jetonmemeti/android-kitkat-nfc-library/README.md

 -----------
 You can have a look at or check out the <a href="https://github.com/jetonmemeti/android-nfc-payment-library">AndroidNFCPaymentLibrary</a> to see how you can use this library.

 If you want to import this library into your own Android project - without using the <a href="https://github.com/jetonmemeti/android-nfc-payment-library">AndroidNFCPaymentLibrary</a> - there are three important things that you need to add to your project in order for the NFC to work properly.
-This is also done in the <a href="https://github.com/jetonmemeti/SamplePaymentProject">SamplePaymentProject</a>.
+(See for example the <a href="https://github.com/jetonmemeti/SamplePaymentProject">SamplePaymentProject</a>.)
 <ul>
   <li>Copy the file <a href="https://github.com/jetonmemeti/android-nfc-payment-library/blob/develop-tb/res/apduservice.xml">apduservice.xml</a> to <code>&lt;project root folder&gt;\res\xml\</code>.</li>
   <li>In <code>&lt;project root folder&gt;\res\values\strings.xml</code> add the following:<br>